Swanand12/Portfolio/README.md

 # Portfolio
 This repository contains the source code for my personal portfolio website.
-The website showcases my skills, projects, and professional journey.
+The website showcases my skills and projects.
 It's designed to provide visitors with insights into my work and capabilities, serving as an online resume and a platform to connect with me.

 ## Live Demo
 A live demo of the application is hosted at [https://sawantswanand.vercel.app](https://sawantswanand.vercel.app)